gardener/etcd-wrapper/docs/concepts/bootstrap.md

 ### Terminating phase

 `etcd-wrapper` can either terminate gracefully or un-gracefully (panics).
 In either of these cases an attempt is made to capture the exit code.
-In case of a graceful termination application context is cancelled which gracefully terminates any go-routines and releases resources.
+In case of a graceful termination application context is cancelled which gracefully terminates all go-routines and releases resources.